Island Alpine Select

 The print edition of Island Alpine Select is expected to be complete and in print by December 2014.

-• Hiking trails and backcountry hiking routes in Strathcona Park will be covered in Hiking Strathcona Park to be published in spring 2015.
+• Hiking trails and backcountry hiking routes in Strathcona Park are covered in Exploring Strathcona Park.

 Check out our complete catalogue and ordering information.